raspberrypi/documentation/configuration/config-txt/gpio.md

 ## `enable_jtag_gpio`

-Setting `enable_jtag_gpio=1` selects Alt4 mode for GPIO pins 22-27, thus enabling JTAG interface for the ARM CPU.
+Setting `enable_jtag_gpio=1` selects Alt4 mode for GPIO pins 22-27, and flips some internal SoC connections, thus enabling the JTAG interface for the ARM CPU.
+It works on all models of Raspberry Pi.

 | Pin #  | Function |
 | ------ | -------- |